walbourn/walbourn.github.io/_posts/2018-12-05-directxmath-arm64.md

  	<li>fused-multiply and accumulate: <code>vfmaq_f32</code>, <code>vfmsq_f32</code></li>
 </ul>

 In ARM (32-bit), vector division had to be implemented using multiply-by-reciprocal with 2 or 3 iterations of <a href="https://en.wikipedia.org/wiki/Newton%27s_method">Newton-Raphson</a> refinement which is less precise.
-For the ARM64 platform, I was able to replace all uses of divide in non-Est functions with a ‘true divide’ in <em>XMVectorDivide</em>, <em>XMVectorReciprocal</em>, and in the implementation for a number of other functions.
+For the ARM64 platform, I was able to replace all uses of divide in non-Est functions with a 'true divide' in <em>XMVectorDivide</em>, <em>XMVectorReciprocal</em>, and in the implementation for a number of other functions.

 For ARM (32-bit) I used a number of tricks to perform the rounding operations.
 With the ARM64 platform, I can use the new intrinsics to implement <em>XMVectorRound</em>, <em>XMVectorTruncate</em>, <em>XMVectorFloor</em>, and <em>XMVectorCeiling</em>.